GenerativeAIAffiliates/AskAboutSymptomsGPT/README.md

 - Credit: Siraj Raval
 • Ask About Symptoms is an LLM that has an in-depth understanding of health gathered by dialogue that has been set to completion and are the large corpus of data.
 The creator of the original version known as DoctorGPT, Siraj Raval, says it works offline, it's cross-platform, & the health data is said to be kept private.
 We are actively learning how to build this in our community.

+Please note some urls will be replaced with new ones for our project/tool.

 ## Dependencies
 - [Numpy](https://numpy.org/install/)           (Use matrix math operations)
 - [PyTorch](https://pytorch.org/)         (Build Deep Learning models)